robbiecren07/shad-css/README.md

 ### Note

+**As of right now the converter and CLI are setup to only support shadcn@2.3.0 and tailwindcss v3.**

 The conversion process currently preserves Tailwind’s `--tw-*` custom properties to ensure accurate styles and animations.
 We plan to offer an option to remove Tailwind variables in a future release.